-Al Comeaux, chief communications officer at Elevate, says authentic communication is key to delivering on your
+Al Comeaux, chief communications officer at Elevate, says authentic communication is key to delivering on your brand promise.

 In this interview, Al discusses how to create communication for different countries, how communication has rapidly evolved with technological change and what the critical skills are that all communicators need.

 How did you get your start in communications?

 Three days after college graduation I flew to Washington, D.C. with no job and no leads but a strong desire to become a press secretary on Capitol Hill.
 After networking for a few weeks, I almost lucked into a job with a congressman from Oklahoma.

 When that office called to tell me they had hired someone from another office – someone with actual experience as a congressman’s press secretary – I said: “What office did that person work for?
 Because now that office is in need of a press secretary.”
 That’s how I became press secretary to the congressman (delegate) from American Samoa.

 It was an interesting job learning the Samoan culture while promoting my congressman’s work as a committee chairman – until he came under investigation for payroll fraud, and I, as his press secretary, got to take the heat.

 What do you think are the biggest communication mistakes brands make?